davidde/notes/sql/sql-intro.md

   ```sql
   SELECT count(name) FROM animals
   ```
   Animals that were not named (have NULL for name) aren't taken into account, meaning this may result in less than the total number of records/animals.
+This is why `count` is usually combined with `*` in practice.

 ## Datatypes in SQL
 ### Text and string types